 Cristina's curatorial practice started in 2011 by co-founding the artist-run platform desNORTE, which was crucial for the then-artistic-desert of Porto to develop a discourse.

 A performing arts curator, dramaturge, and choreographer, Cristina works as a consultant and curator for foundations, cultural organizations, and companies.
 Her integrated curatorial practice focuses on the development of sustainable creative formats, new narratives, and caring relationships within the performing arts, with a growing interest in experimental practices that are politically and socially engaged.
-She has a strong interest in the intersections of curatorial and organizational practices with those of research and education and possesses extensive knowledge of the contemporary dance and performance field.
+She has a strong interest in the intersections of curatorial and organizational practices with research and education and possesses extensive knowledge of the contemporary dance and performance field.
 Over the years, Cristina has blurred the lines between disciplines, nationalities, and hierarchies, and she sees the role of the curator as a facilitator.

-As Artistic Director, Cristina managed two venues: Teatro Rivoli (with a large auditorium seating 800 and a small auditorium seating 150) and Teatro Campo Alegre (with a large auditorium seating 500 and four small rooms).
 The regular multidisciplinary season, running from September to July, featured approximately 60 to 80 productions annually from local, national, and international artists, with most projects being co-productions.
-Additionally, Cristina oversaw and programmed DDD - Festival Dias da Dança, a contemporary dance festival held in April across Porto, Gaia, and Matosinhos, presenting around 30 works from local, national, and international artists, primarily through co-productions.
-The residency center, Paulo Cunha e Silva, offered daily expanded practices for artists, open calls for artistic residencies, and research programs.
+Additionally, Cristina oversaw and programmed DDD – Festival Dias da Dança, a contemporary dance festival held in April across Porto, Gaia, and Matosinhos, presenting around 30 works per edition.
+The residency center, Paulo Cunha e Silva, offered daily expanded practices, open calls for artistic residencies, and research programs.

 bactéria associação cultural